All applications must be according to the administrative and financial follow-up of projects funded from national and Nordic research funding

 The Norwegian Research Council (NFR)

-NFR have four formal deadlines during the year.:
+NFR have a few formal deadlines during the year:

 All applications must be submitted electronically (Electronic application form) The service discontinues at the deadline date!